JosephGonzalesJSG/JosephGonzalesJSG.github.io/README.md

 To understand this, we have created a Starbucks Tall Latte Index which shows the different prices of the tall latte in different countries.

+# Scraping the data
+First, we scraped the data from https://www.cashnetusa.com/blog/starbucks-price-every-country/ using the requests library in Python.
+We then parsed the file for use with Python using the BeautifulSoup library and we were able to extract the raw HTML output of the site.